The Computational Advantage of MIP* Vanishes in the Presence of Noise

 where $c_{\sigma}=c_{\sigma_1}\cdots c_{\sigma_n}$.
 This computation can be done in polynomial time.
 The winning probability is simply a linear combination of a polynomial number of the terms in the form of Eq.\eqref{eqn:QP}, which, therefore, can also be computed in polynomial time.
 Item 3 is the most challenging.
 Notice that the dimension of each operator in the \pseudostrategy~is still exponential.
-Thus, we cannot directly compute its eigenvalues and check the positivity.
-Instead, we need an efficient positivity tester for large matrices.
+Thus, the verifier cannot directly compute its eigenvalues and check its positivity.
+Instead, we need an efficient {\em positivity tester} for large matrices.

-The key component of our efficient positivity tester is an {\em invariance principle}, which enables us to further reduce the dimension of the operators to a constant and maintain the distance between the operator and the set of positive operators.
+The key component of our efficient positivity tester is a {\em derandomized invariance principle}, which enables us to further reduce the dimension of the operators to a constant and maintain the distance between the operator and the set of positive operators.
 To be more specific, let us define the real function $\zeta$ to be

-Then $\Tr~\zeta(P)$ is the distance from $P$ to its positive part.
-Notice that the degree of $P^{(\textrm{Smooth})}$ is constant $d$.
-Using the standard argument in the analysis of Boolean functions, the number of registers having influence that exceeds a given small constant $\tau$ is at most $d/\tau$, which is also a constant.
-Assume without loss of generality that $H=\set{1,\ldots, \abs{H}}$ is the set of all registers whose influence exceeds $\tau$.
-The invariance principle states that if all the non-identity Pauli bases in the registers with low influence are substituted by Rademacher variables, the expectation of the distance to the set of positive semidefinite matrices is almost unchanged.
-Let